russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is 'Think Like a Freak: The Authors of Freakonomics Offer to Retrain Your Brain' about?

-'Think Like a Freak' by Steven D. Levitt and Stephen J. Dubner encourages readers to challenge conventional wisdom and rethink their approach to problem-solving.
-The book uses engaging anecdotes and real-world examples to illustrate how thinking differently can lead to innovative solutions.
+'Think Like a Freak' by Steven D. Levitt and Stephen J. Dubner challenges conventional thinking and encourages readers to approach problems with fresh perspectives.
+The authors use engaging anecdotes and practical examples to illustrate how unconventional thinking can lead to better decision-making.

 What are the key takeaways from 'Think Like a Freak: The Authors of Freakonomics Offer to Retrain Your Brain'?